 - Also, few Colombian refugees receive Refugee Status Determination (RSD), meaning deportation is a constant possibility.
 Without the direct support of a governing body, there is no guarantee of essential resources and safety.

-- Due to lack of documentation, Colombian refugees in Panama have little job security.
+- Due to a lack of documentation, Colombian refugees in Panama have little job security.
 Sometimes, refugee families cannot afford to stay.

 - Fortunately, organizations identify these gaps and step in to help.
 The Norwegian Refugee Council (NRC) offers legal services and counseling to Colombian refugees in Panama, helping them to achieve official refugee standing and to defend their property rights.